 Chapter 13 entitled "The President of the National Atomic Energy Agency" states that the President of the PAA is the central organ of the governmental organization and is nominated by the Prime Minister to whom he reports directly, on request by the Minister competent for environmental matters, who supervises PAA administratively.
 The President executes his tasks (which are listed) through the National Atomic Energy Agency, statute of which is to be issued by the Minister for environmental matters.
 During amendment in 2011 President's consulting and opinion-giving body, "Council for Atomic Affairs", was replaced by "Council for Nuclear Safety and Radiological Protection.
-New Council is composed of a smaller number of members (not more than 10) and has a narrower and better defined responsibilities involving reviewing of draft licenses, legal acts and regulatory guides and formulating opinions and assessments on request of PAA President.
+New Council is composed of a smaller number of members (not more than 10) and has a narrower and better defined responsibilities involving reviewing of draft licenses, legal acts and regulatory guides and formulating opinions and assessments on request of President of PAA.
 The Council is elected for the period of 4 years.
+The first council term begun on 1 January 2012.

-Chapter 14 entitled "State-owned public utility "Radioactive Waste Management Plant" establishes the above named plant as a legal personality while the supervision over the plant is placed under responsibilities of the Minister of Energy, who will provide the plant with a statute.
+Chapter 14 entitled "State-owned public utility "Radioactive Waste Management Plant" establishes the above named plant as a legal personality while the supervision over the plant is placed under responsibilities of the Minister of Economy, who will provide the plant with a statute.
 This chapter specifies, inter alia, that the utility will receive subsidy from the national budget for radioactive waste and spent fuel management.